-Je Suis Malade is an on-going project that started in 2008.
-In each video a child is interpreting the French song Je Suis Malade, originally sung by the Egyptian-born French singer Dalida.
-The video is filmed in such a way that the performer is standing peacefully in a dark space, so all the visitors’ attention is focused on them.
+Je Suis Malade is an ongoing project that started in 2008.
+In each video, a child interprets the French song Je Suis Malade, originally sung by the Egyptian-born French singer Dalida.
+The video is filmed so that the performer is standing peacefully in a dark space, so all the visitors’ attention is focused on them.

 The song speaks about a woman in great pain due to her love’s lost life, which contrasts with the performers’ age and innocence and produces a language and experience foreign to the visitors.
 This mismatch highlights, for Kaludjerovic, a globalized instrumentalization of the youth only for the purpose of visual consumption.